dalmo1991/superflexPy/doc/demo.rst

    :lines: 76-79
    :linenos:

-Line 2 defines the structure; it is a 2D list where the inner level sets the elements belonging to each layer an the outer level lists the layers.
-Note that the order of the elements in the list is of primary importance.
-Refer to :ref:`unit` for further details.
+Line 2 defines the unit structure; it is a 2D list where the inner level sets the elements belonging to each layer an the outer level lists the layers.

 After initialization, time step and inputs must be defined